-Before beginning a rehabilitation programme it is important to be aware that the athletes chance of the injury recurring are increased by any of the following:
+Before beginning a subacromial bursitis rehabilitation program it is important to be aware that the athletes chance of the injury recurring are increased by any of the following:

-- If they have an unstable shoulder joint.
-An unstable shoulder joint means that there is a lot of movement and weakness in the joint.
-If not sure, see a sports injury professional.
+- If they have an unstable shoulder joint where there is a lot of movement and weakness in the joint for example from previous injury or a shoulder dislocation.
+If you are not sure, see a sports injury professional.
 Failure to recognize this may mean the injury is likely to recur.

 - Poor technique or bad training habits.
 Overuse or training too hard is just as likely to cause injury as poor technique.
 If not sure, find a good coach.

 - Weakness in the rotator cuff muscles.
 Strengthening exercises should not be neglected just because the pain has gone.

 Stage 1: To reduce the pain and inflammation.